pubds/pythril/README.md

 # pythril
 Python data science tools for large data sets.

+The name is a play on mithril, a precious ore in Middle-earth, and data mining.

 ## Example